tidbyt/tidbyt.dev/docs/04_publish/publish.md

 # Publish

 Did you know that the vast majority of Tidbyt apps are contributed by other users and community members?
-If not, then now you do!
+When you browse the Tidbyt iOS/Android app for new content to add to your Tidbyt, you'll notice that plenty of them have an attribution given like in the example below.
+These are all community contributed apps.

 ![A community contributed app as seen in Tidbyt's Android app](img/publish_attribution_phase_pf_moon.png)

-When you browse the Tidbyt iOS/Android app for new content to add to your Tidbyt, you'll notice that plenty of them have an attribution given like in the example above.
-These are all community contributed apps.

 ## How to contribute

 The community apps can be found in our public github repository over at [github.com/tidbyt/community/](htts://github.com/tidbyt/community/).
-It's all Free and Open Source Software, so you're free to borrow ideas, code and design from other apps as you see fit.
+It's all Free and Open Source Software, so you're welcome to borrow ideas, code and design from other apps as you see fit.
 The community repo is a great place to learn more about how to write code for your own Tidbyt.